Confluences of the Painleve equations, Cherednik algebras and q-Askey scheme: Notation and background on the Cherednik algebra of type

 \section{Notation and background on the Cherednik algebra of type $\check{C_1}C_1$}

-In this section we recall some background material on the theory of the Cherednik algebra of type $\check{C_1}C_1$, a few useful facts about its basic representation and about the relation between its spherical sub--algebra and Askey--Wilson polynomials due to Koornwinder \cite{K1,K2}.
+In this section we recall some background material on the theory of the Cherednik algebra of type $\check{C_1}C_1$ and the relation due to Koornwinder \cite{K1,K2} between its spherical sub--algebra and Askey--Wilson polynomials.
+Throughout this section we assume $q^m\neq 1$, for all $m\in\mathbb Z$.

-We start by recalling the following equivalent description of the algebra $\mathcal H$ is given in the following lemma: